promcon/website/content/2022-munich/index.md

 ## Registration

-Registration for PromCon EU 2022 will open soon.
+Registration for PromCon EU 2022 is open now.

 ## Code of Conduct